annikabexton/capstone_project_rscript_for_bike_data/README.md

 <br />
 This includes: <br />
 RScript - for calculations and visualizations. <br />
-Report - for bacground on the company and project, also for analysis summary and recommendations. <br />
+Report - for background on the company and project, also for analysis summary and recommendations. <br />